wikipathways/academy/README.md

 How to Develop
 ====
 Make pull requests to this repo in order to fix or provide new content.

+## Editing the clickable path image
-The clickable skill tree image itself can be editted via the draw.io app for Google Docs: [WP Academy Tasks](https://drive.google.com/a/gladstone.ucsf.edu/file/d/0BxIWXP93jPy9QzhNakhobk81X1U/view?usp=sharing).
+The clickable path image itself can be editted via the draw.io app for Google Docs: [WP Academy Tasks](https://drive.google.com/a/gladstone.ucsf.edu/file/d/0BxIWXP93jPy9QzhNakhobk81X1U/view?usp=sharing).
 * Open the diagram in draw.io and make any necessary changes.
 * Export the diagram as html under File>Embed>HTML... , making sure to uncheck "Lightbox".
 Leave other settings as-is.
 The export will be displayed in a popup box, copy the contents to the clipboard.
 * Paste the html export into a text editor.
 * Locate the `<div class="mxgraph"` part and in the `style` attribute add "width: 959px; height: 724px".
 This is necessary to make sure the diagram is sized properly.
 * Copy the code of the entire `<div class="mxgraph"` div.
 * Open the path.html document in a text editor and replace paste updated embed code into path.html.
+## Editing/adding individual tasks
+Individual tasks/stages are organized in folders.
+To edit the instructions for a stage, edit the index.html file.
+To add a stage, add a new folder and index file.
+The order of tasks in the path is determined by the “Next step” and “Previous step” hyperlinked buttons in each task.
+These hyperlinks will need to be updated accordingly if new tasks are added and/or if the order of tasks is changed.
+If a new stage/task is added, update the gpml validator java script accordingly.

 If you don't have edit permissions, send suggested changes to alex.pico@gladstone.ucsf.edu.